inovex/android-glass-to-glass-latency/README.md

-# Android - Glass to glass latency
+# Android - Glass-to-glass latency

-This repo is a collection of tests and code that were used to investigate the glass to glass latency on an Android smartphone.
+This repo is a collection of tests and code that were used to investigate the glass-to-glass latency on an Android smartphone.

 What is the glass-to-glass latency?
-If you have a device with a camera and a display, like a smartphone or a camcorder, the glass to glass latency is the time between capturing an image by the camera and showing the frame on the display again.
+If you have a device with a camera and a display, like a smartphone or a camcorder, the glass-to-glass latency is the time between capturing an image by the camera and showing the frame on the display again.
 It's the time between the class of the camera and the glass of the display.